Advice and tips

 The construction of Romotop fireplace stoves and inserts guarantees sufficient primary and secondary combustion air intake into the chamber.
 The primary air used to start the fire is supplied directly to the burning fuel (usually via the ash tray and grate) and is used for the primary combustion reaction.
 Secondary air supports the combustion of residual flammable gases in flue gases, which increases the heat output and plays a crucial role in reducing the amount of pollutants that escape into the environment.
 Secondary air is mainly supplied to the space above the burning fuel.
 This makes the cold air roll against the inside of the front glass (glazing).
 At the same time, this process prevents the glass from blackening.
 When the primary air intake is partially or fully closed, secondary air is also used for primary combustion.
 Detailed instructions for starting a fire and heating are given in the operating manual.

 The glazing may crack after being hit by a log.
 A deterioration in the quality of glass seals may also play a role.
 If the seal is damaged, its sealing and dilatation function is compromised, and glazing may crack.
 In such a case it needs to be replaced.
 You can purchase glass (glazing) and the corresponding seal from authorized Romotop dealers or directly from Romotop.

 In most cases, damage (cracking) occurs mechanically.
-If the chamotte lining is only cracked, it does not need to be replaced immediately, but it must not have crumbled onto the metal sheet.
-Cracked chamotte bricks do not lose their function, unless they fall out completely.
-Chamotte bricks and tiles can be purchased from authorized Romotop dealers or directly from Romotop.
-Replace chamotte lining/bricks in accordance with the operating manual provided with your fireplace stove or insert.
+If the fireclay lining is only cracked, it does not need to be replaced immediately, but it must not have crumbled onto the metal sheet.
+Cracked fireclay bricks do not lose their function, unless they fall out completely.
+Fireclay bricks and tiles can be purchased from authorized Romotop dealers or directly from Romotop.
+Replace fireclay lining/bricks in accordance with the operating manual provided with your fireplace stove or insert.

 Only use original spare parts approved by the manufacturer for the repair and maintenance of Romotop products.